SeanMarcusJensen/ACIT4610_Portifolio_KMHS/problem_4/README.md

 - Numpy
 - Pandas
+- Matplotlib
+- Gymnasium[toy-text]
+- Tensorflow

+For training on the gpu:
 - Tensorflow[and-cuda]

-- Matplotlib
+For parametertuning:
-- Optuna
+- Optuna [only downloaded when running hyperparam file.]
-- Gymnasium
-- Pillow